There is an access and opportunity divide.

 Our approach is unique.

-We engage students in a culturally sensitive manner and introduce them to college access strategies and best practices that increase best fit college selection, acceptances, scholarship awards, retention, graduation while minimizing college debt.
+We engage students and their families in a culturally sensitive manner and introduces them to college access strategies and best practices that increase best fit college selection, acceptances, scholarship awards, retention and graduation rates while minimizing college debt.

-Over 3,000 students guided through college admission process
+Over 4,300 students and parents guided through college admission process

-Over $60 Million in scholarships and grants earned
+Over $68 Million in scholarships and grants earned by coached our students

-Over 500 one-on-one college access coaching sessions provided
+Over 600 students provided one-on-one, college access coaching sessions

 97% college enrollment rate immediately following high school